-Patients undergoing a surgery or procedure are allowed one support person to be present in the waiting area designated by the campus.
+Patients undergoing a surgery or procedure are allowed one support person/visitor.

 Women’s and Children’s Areas

 Patients admitted in Women’s & Children’s will be allowed two support persons/visitors to accompany them throughout their delivery.

 - After childbirth, the birth partner can stay in the hospital until discharge; one additional visitor is welcome during visitor hours (8 a.m. to 8 p.m.)
 Siblings may visit for 30 minutes per day with a wellness check.
 The siblings must be accompanied by an adult.